-When people find out I’m a travel blogger there are three questions they ask me.
+When people find out I own a travel company they ask me three questions.

 First, that’s a real job?

 Second, what’s the coolest place you’ve ever been?

 Third, is it safe for a queer woman to travel by herself?